ZecHub/zechub/site/contribute/ZecHubDAO.md

 DAOs need the following elements for being fully functional:

 * A set of rules to which will operate
-* A funding like tokens that the organization can spend to reward certain activities to their members
+* Funding like tokens that the organization can spend to reward certain activities to their members
 * Provide voting rights for establishing the operation rules.
 * A well and secure structure that allows every member to configure the organization.